akbarhabiby/go-gateway/README.md

 	}
   ```
   **Description:**
-  - This will rewrite from middleware server "http://localhost:5000/buntil/callback" to "http://localhost:3000/callback"
+  - This will rewrite from gateway server "http://localhost:5000/buntil/callback" to "http://localhost:3000/callback"

 ---